jensjns/acf-leaflet-field/readme.txt

 1. The field is now ready for use

 == Instructions ==

-To render a map all you have to do is use `the_leaflet_field( $field_name );` where you want to render the map.
+A rendering function is provided in the plugin.
+If you want to use it all you have to do is use `the_leaflet_field( $field_name );` where you want to render the map.
+I recommended you to build your own rendering though.

 == To do ==
 Things I plan to add to the plugin:

+1. Adding images to popups.
 1. Support for drawing polylines.
-1. Adding images to popups.
-1. Support for alternative marker-icons.
-1. Use [GeoJSON](http://www.geojson.org/) as data structure
 1. Provide a tool for importing GeoJSON-structured data into the field.

 == GitHub ==